We're repromoting this 2020 look at Dune's history on PC to celebrate the release of Denis Villeneuve's Dune: Part One.

-Dune is coming back.
-Filming is right now underway for Denis Villeneuve's film and Funcom has the license to produce three new games set in the Dune universe.
+Dune is back.
+Denis Villeneuve's film just came out, and Funcom has the license to produce three new games set in the Dune universe.

 This excellent adventure game was gobbled whole by Dune 2's release shortly afterwards.
 You play as Paul Atreides on a quest to control the Spice and enjoy a spiritual awakening amid the hellish sands of planet Arrakis.
 The desert world is beautifully rendered with stark background art and likenesses sketched from the Lynch film.
 It also has some great music and, for the time, spectacular animations that created the impression of 3D movement while riding worms, which you end up using as a sort of bus service once you've unlocked them.